 If you haven’t already, I encourage you to download our customer profile template which provides these as a list of questions with explanations and examples.

 While it may be OK to go with your gut on some answers, it’s always better to back them up with data.
 Try spending a few hours tracking the customers who purchase in your shop.
 When possible, strike up a conversation to learn about their neighborhood and family.

-For more information, check out our Fit Small Business guide on customer foot traffic and SAP Digital Consumer Insight.
+For more information, check out our Fit Small Business guide on customer foot traffic.

 This step is a bit trickier since you can’t simply look at a customer to find these answers.
 You need to strike up conversations with customers who fit your profile demographically and explore the following topics: